Salvador Meneses Requena

 Graduate StudentSustainability

-Salvador Meneses is a Fulbright scholar from Mexico, currently pursuing a PhD in Sustainability at Arizona State University.
-He holds a Bachelor's degree in Mathematics and a Master’s in Environmental Economics from CIDE, a distinguished Mexican think tank specializing in public policy.
+Salvador Meneses is a Fulbright scholar from Mexico and a PhD student in Sustainability at Arizona State University.
+He holds a Bachelor's degree in Mathematics and a Master’s in Environmental Economics from CIDE, a leading Mexican public policy institution.

 Currently, he channels the scars of public service into models with suspiciously well-behaved cities, blending qualitative, quantitative, and computational approaches—plus a growing fascination with AI tools—as he tries to make sense of how decision makers behave, one simulation at a time.